yochaigal/cairn/wip/2e/vald.md

 - Combine the results to create a name!
 You can also mix in a randomly rolled [Name](#on-naming) with the results.

 ### Tips & Changes
 - Be specific!
-"Golden Barley" vs "Golden Fields" creates a more vivid image.
+"Golden Barley" creates a more vivid image than "Golden Fields."
 - Use contrasting words (e.g. "Thorny Meadows") to evoke an interesting detail about the location.
 - Make it sound nice.
 Alliteration and pleasing combinations can create pleasant sounds.
 "Babbling Brook" is more pleasing than "Rambling Brook."